dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 complete sample binaries demonstrations.

-FlatBuffers schema is a Interface Definition Language (IDL) that has a couple data structures, see the [schema](schema.md) documentation for detail description of the schema.
-Use the inline code annotations to get a brief synposis of each part of the schema.
+FlatBuffers schema is a Interface Definition Language (IDL) that has a couple data structures, see the [schema](schema.md) documentation for a detail description.
+Use the inline code annotations to get a brief synopsis of each part of the schema.

 ```c title="monster.fbs" linenums="1"
 // Example IDL file for our monster's schema.